-A famous Founding Father’s reflections on the virtues of a natural elite would suggest, moreover, that the term be carefully qualified before it is deployed as a pejorative.
+The reflections of a famous Founding Father on the virtues of a natural elite would suggest, moreover, that the term be carefully qualified before it is deployed as a pejorative.
 These days, the natural aristocracy precludes the political class, which uses coercion and deception to gain ascendancy.
 Members of the neatly bifurcated networks and pulp press, being mere supplicants to the state, are also excluded from the natural aristocracy.

 The very same founder forewarned against an “Idiocracy” rising.
 “If a nation expects to be ignorant and free in a state of civilization, it expects what never was and never will be.”
 That genius, Thomas Jefferson, also insisted that liberty would be “a short-lived possession unless the mass of the people could be informed and enlightened to a certain degree.”